never00rei/ProjectAthena/README.md

 Currently Athena can greet you, responding to direct messages or just listening in for keywords or service names in channels.

 **_What is planned for Athena?_**
-+ Slack based management of services: creating links to services, updating links to services and amending user based permissions.
++ Slack based management of services: creating links to services, updating links to services, updating service SLAs and amending user based permissions.
 + Conversational responses to queries about services Athena is linked to.

   For instance, if you were to say:

   > @Athena is google up?

-  Athena would respond in kind based on the severity of the issue.
+  Athena would respond in kind based on the check.
+For instance, if the check specified that an acceptable response time should be as long as 2 or 10 seconds, Athena would reply with that the service was operating normally - anything above the specified times would result in Athena replying with some statistics surrounding the abnormally operating service.

 **_What services or checks are you planning on integrating with or creating?_**